lux-group/router/README.md

 1. Install @sentry/node in to your application using npm or yarn.
 2. Pass `sentryDSN` and `appEnv` when building the router (shown above).
+3. Use the provided error handler `useErrorHandler`, or create your own that calls Sentry's `handleErrors` function.
+Make sure to put this after you've defined your routes.

 ## Writing controllers